daattali/beautiful-jekyll/_posts/2020-02-01-json-patch-spring-application.md

 ]
 ```

 Adds a new member to the JSON document.
-In this case it will create the alias property on the User document.
+In this case it will create the alias property on the document.

-### remove
+#### remove

 ```json
 [